Sunnova Energy International Inc (NOVA) Shares Plummet Below 1-Year High - News Heater

-Sunnova Energy International Inc (NYSE: NOVA)’s stock price has gone decline by -8.75 in comparison to its previous close of 9.49, however, the company has experienced a -17.60% decrease in its stock price over the last five trading days.
+The stock price of Sunnova Energy International Inc (NYSE: NOVA) has dropped by -1.90 compared to previous close of 10.54.
+Despite this, the company has seen a gain of 8.96% in its stock price over the last five trading days.
 The Motley Fool reported 2023-10-26 that Sunnova said it had a strong third quarter and expects 2023 to be as predicted in previous guidance.
 Guidance for 2024 was even better and showed no signs of the slowdown that has hit most of the industry.

 Is It Worth Investing in Sunnova Energy International Inc (NYSE: NOVA) Right Now?